philipptuchel/philipptuchel.github.io/_pages/cv.md

 ## Teaching

+* Introduction to Probability Theory and Mathematical Statistics (Winter 2025/2026)
 * Linear Algebra and Geometry I (Winter 2024/2025)
 * Problem-Solving Strategies for School and Mathematical Olympiads (Winter 2024/2025)
 * Panorama of Elementary Mathematics (Summer 2024)